 News Flash: Internet Buys Vagina!

-But I just had to share writer Samantha Allen’s story of using an internet crowd-sourcing site in order to raise $8,000 in 24 hours (!) to finally have her unwanted penis removed and a vagina installed where she’d always hoped it would be.
+But I just had to share writer Samantha Allen’s story of using an internet crowd-sourcing site to raise $8,000 in 24 hours (!) to finally have her unwanted penis removed and a vagina installed.

 I found Allen’s story hilarious, bold, vulnerable and touching.

 I must admit that, until recently, I didn’t understand, or want to understand, the plight of people who feel they were born in the wrong body.

 I was certainly prejudiced – due to ignorance and fear – against them.
 They seemed fringe and freaky to me.
 Foreign and scary and just too far outside my heterosexual, suburban box.

 But the more I’m exposed to their stories, both fictional and factual (Kimberly Pierce’s Boys Don’t Cry and Jane Anderson’s Normal, two of my favorites), the more I recognize I’m just like all of the other judgey judgers who judge.

 I have to keep an eye on those judgements; hold them up to the crystal clear light of day and have a good hard look at them.